hielkebaron/musicpuncher/README.md

 ```commandline
 python main.py
 ```
-and op [http://localhost:8080/](http://localhost:8080/) in your browser.
+and open [http://localhost:8080/](http://localhost:8080/) in your browser.
 Replace localhost with the hostname or ip of your pi if you run this command from a pi.